Random motion on finite rings, I: commutative rings: Eigenvalues and Multiplicities

 For a given ideal $I$ of $R$, we consider the set of all ideals $J$ such that $J \subsetneq I$ and the set,

-It is easy to see that for an ideal $I$ of $R$, the set $S_I$ is non-empty if and only if $I$ is a principal ideal.
-When $I$ is a principal ideal, the set $S_I$ is precisely the set of generators of $I$.
+We note that the set $S_I$ is non-empty if and only if $I$ is a principal ideal.
+For a principal ideal $I$ of a ring $R,$ the set $S_I$ is precisely the set of generators of $I$.
 Whenever $I = I_a$ for some $a \in R$, we write $S_I$ by $S_a$.
 Therefore, we obtain